 Competitive scores on admissions exams are an important part of an applicant's overall profile to professional healthcare programs.
-The post-baccalaureate pre-medical and pre-allied health programs and the Master of Science in medical sciences program includes formalized test preparation for enrolled students, through Princeton Review, at no additional cost.
+The post-baccalaureate pre-medical and pre-allied health programs and the Master of Science in medical sciences programs include formalized test preparation for enrolled students at no additional cost.
 Test preparation options are available for the medical college admission test (MCAT), dental admission test (DAT), and graduate record examinations (GRE).
-Students receive approximately 123 hours of instruction, as well as preparatory books and materials.
-The preparation courses begin in December, after fall finals, and run through the spring semester.
+Students receive approximately 120 hours of instruction, as well as preparatory books and materials.
+The preparation courses begin in December and run through the spring semester.
 Test preparation benefits are non-transferrable to other individuals.
-Students may choose one test preparation pathway to see through to completion and cannot combine test preparation tracks.
-Students must be in good academic standing and complete a minimum of five courses for eligibility of test preparation benefits.
+Students may choose one test preparation course to complete and cannot combine test preparation tracks.